Gio-Longo/DSFinalProject/README.md

 ### Nick

-- Created script to clean dataset as specified in the paper
+- Created script to clean dataset as specified in the paper, recode dodo.py
-- Created script to compile all tables and visuals into the singular `.tex` report, convert `.tex` to PDF
+- Created script to compile all tables, text, and visuals into the singular `.tex` report

 ### Sarp